dungatoro/physics-engine/README.md

+# Fortran Verlet Solver

-Implement verlet inegration based physics engine entirely in FORTRAN.
+A Verlet integration based physics engine written in Fortran.
+The goal of this project was really just to learn the language; it has a few merits.